mr2raccoon/caactus/README.md

 ![mode_batch](caactus/gui/assets/images/tif2h5.png)

 ## 7.4 Batch Pixel Classification
-In the caactus GUI, find **step 3 – Pixel Classification**, select `batch`, and click **?
+In the caactus GUI, find **3.
+Pixel Classification**, click **?
 Help** for the full instructions.
 Summary:

 1. Open ilastik.

 2. Open the pre-trained pixel classification project from the sample data (`1_pixel_classification.ilp`).
-CAVE: DO NOT CHANGE anything in 1.
+[!CAUTION]: DO NOT CHANGE anything in 1.
 Input Data, 2.
 Feature Selection, or 3.
 Training when running Batch Processing!

 3. Under `4.
 Prediction Export`:
    - Select **Probabilities** from the dropdown.